AKA-Slim-Shady/CRYPTOGRAPHY-CIA/README.md

 # CRYPTOGRAPHY-CIA

-Here is a complete, formatted `README.md` that answers all your questions and explains the mechanics of the code.
-You can copy and paste this directly into your repository!

-***

 # Autokey Cipher (XOR Implementation)

 This repository contains a Python implementation of the classic **Autokey Cipher**, but with a modern cryptographic twist: instead of using standard modular arithmetic to encrypt the letters, it uses the **Bitwise XOR (`^`)** operator.